Foodies Bucket List Tour with This Is Melbourne

 How would you describe Melbourne’s culinary scene?

 Melbourne’s food scene is energetic, vibrant, diverse and constantly evolving.
 Locals and visitors are truly spoilt for choice.
 We have an eclectic mix of cultures that influences Melbourne’s unique ‘take’ on cuisines from around the world.
-The city is literally bursting at the seams with exceptional restaurants, cafes and bars.
+The city is literally bursting at the seams with exceptional eateries.
+Supernormal, Pastuso and Lucy Liu are all good examples.

 Your tour takes guests to a selection of restaurants and providores for tastings.
 How do you select the stops?